 Unit Seven: Complications of Pregnancy 26.
 High Risk Pregnancy Assessment 27.
 Hypertensive Disorders 28.
 Hemorrhagic Disorders in Pregnancy 29.
 Endocrine and Metabolic Disorders 30.
 Medical-Surgical Disorders 31.
 Mental Health Disorders and Substance Abuse 32.
 Labor and Birth Complications 33.
 Postpartum Complications 34.
 Nursing Care of the High Risk Newborn and Family

 Unit Eight: Newborn Complications 35.
 Acquired Problems of the Newborn 36.
 Hemolytic Disorders and Congenital Anomalies 37.
 Perinatal Loss and Grief

-Deitra Leonard Lowdermilk, RNC, PhD, FAAN, Clinical Professor Emerita, School of Nursing, University of North Carolina at Chapel Hill, Chapel Hill, NC, Shannon E. Perry, RN, PhD, FAAN, Professor Emerita, School of Nursing, San Francisco State University, San Francisco, CA, Mary Catherine Cashion, RN, BC, MSN, Clinical Nurse Specialist, Department of Obstetrics and Gynecology, Division of Maternal-Fetal Medicine, University of Tennessee Health Science Center, Memphis, TN, USA, Kathryn Rhodes Alden, EdD, MSN, RN, IBCLC, Clinical Associate Professor, School of Nursing, University of North Carolina at Chapel Hill, Chapel Hill, NC and Elsevier
+Deitra Leonard Lowdermilk, RNC, PhD, FAAN, Clinical Professor Emerita, School of Nursing, University of North Carolina at Chapel Hill, Chapel Hill, NC, Shannon E. Perry, RN, PhD, FAAN, Professor Emerita, School of Nursing, San Francisco State University, San Francisco, CA, Mary Catherine Cashion, RN, BC, MSN, Clinical Nurse Specialist, Department of Obstetrics and Gynecology, Division of Maternal-Fetal Medicine, University of Tennessee Health Science Center, Memphis, TN, USA, Kathy Rhodes Alden, EdD, MSN, RN, IBCLC, Clinical Associate Professor, School of Nursing, University of North Carolina at Chapel Hill, Chapel Hill, NC and Elsevier